Master Your Genealogy with Scrivener

 Get Serious about Organizing your Genealogy Research and Writing!

-Make NOW the time that you finally get your research organized with everything cross-referenced and available at your fingertips.
+Make this the year you finally get your research organized with everything cross-referenced and available at your fingertips.

 This self-paced, eight-lesson course will teach you how to set up and use Scrivener to help plan, organize, write, and publish your family research.

 - The Scrivener Interface